 David Fyfe is the Group CEO of Australian Christian College.
 He is responsible for the strategic direction of nine schools and Australia's largest non-government, K–12 online school.
 David has had the opportunity to discuss the emergence of online education with federal and state education ministers and state regulatory bodies.
 He believes that online education will continue to be a disruptive force in the educational landscape.
 Prior to his role in education, David has owned and operated businesses in the area of property development, commercial security, and publishing.

-Dr. Beth Green, FRSA, is the director of education at the faith-based think tank CARDUS.
+Dr. Beth Green, FRSA, is a Senior Fellow at the faith-based think tank CARDUS.
 Beth’s expertise is in Christian school ethos; leadership and management; teaching and learning and social theory in education.
-At CARDUS Education she is leading a program to enrich the public conversation with credible data on the impact of the religious school sector on graduate outcomes.
+At CARDUS Education she led a program to enrich the public conversation with credible data on the impact of the religious school sector on graduate outcomes.
 Dr. Green is a former high school teacher and a graduate of Oxford, Cambridge and London universities.

 Joel R. Gaines serves as the high school principal at The City School in Philadelphia.
 He graduated from Philadelphia Biblical University (Cairn University) with a BS in education and biblical studies, and earned his MEd in education from Cabrini University.
 Joel has served in multiple roles over the past 10 years in both Christian and public education, and in both urban and suburban settings.